Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 Great Falls is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
-The local workforce for plumber salary reflects a price-competitive market where providers work harder for each customer.
+The local workforce for plumber salary reflects a price-competitive market where local businesses work harder for each customer.
 And the western climate shapes demand in predictable ways: mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.

 What Matters Most